ASE A6 Electrical Electronics Practice Test

 Answer A is correct.
 Electrical components that use the chassis ground suffer high resistance in the ground circuit if the mounting bolts are loose.
 Many horns, windshield wiper motors, and aftermarket parts use the chassis/body ground.

 Answer B is wrong.
-An open in the power circuit prevents motor operation at all times.
+An open in the power circuit always prevents motor operation.

 Answer C is wrong.
-Loose wiper arms are easily diagnosed during a visual inspection and result in scratches on the windshield's surface.
+Loose wiper arms are easily diagnosed during a visual inspection.

 Answer D is wrong.
-A seized wiper motor prevents motor operation at all times.
+A seized windshield wiper motor prevents wiper operation.

 38. View the electrical diagram above.
 The engine's cooling fan motor operates whenever the ignition is switched ON, even when the engine is cold.
 Which of the following would cause this continuous fan motor operation?